anicolas91/CitizenshipTest/README.md

 ```

 You can use `.env.example` as a template.
-Option A — Use sample pre-ingested data (quick start):

 ### Setting up the Neon Postgres database

 1. Go to https://console.neon.tech and log in (or sign up).
 2. Click “Create Project” → give it a name (e.g., `citizenship-test-db`).
 3. Once it’s created, open the **“SQL Editor”** tab in the left sidebar.
-4. Inside your local project, open the folder `schemas/`.
-It contains two SQL files (for example):
+4. Inside your local project (yes, the one you just cloned), open the folder `schemas/`.
+It contains two SQL files:

 ```graphql
 schemas/